Heart and Stroke Big Bike 2018

 Assistant Professor (Research), Pediatrics, Cumming School of Medicine, University of Calgary.

 Dr. Carlson is the lead for the Calgary Pediatric Stroke Program Imaging Group.
-Helen is primarily interested in using multiple advanced MRI neuroimaging techniques to examine neuroplasticity such as functional connectivity of brain networks (via resting state MRI), neuronal metabolism (via MR spectroscopy) and white matter structural connectivity (via diffusion imaging) in children with stroke.
-She is also interested in researching new MRI, electroencephalogram (EEG) and near infrared spectroscopy (NIRS) technologies to unlock the mysteries of neuroplastic compensation after early brain injury.
-The goal of this research is to examine pre/post treatment modulations in neural networks and to explore development of future treatment avenues for kids and families affected by stroke to improve lifelong motor and cognitive function.
+Helen is primarily interested in using advanced MRI neuroimaging techniques to examine brain neuroplasticity such as functional connectivity of brain networks (via resting state MRI), neuronal metabolism (via MR spectroscopy) and white matter structural connectivity (via diffusion imaging) in children with stroke.
+She is also interested in researching new MRI, electroencephalogram (EEG), near infrared spectroscopy (NIRS), machine learning, and brain-computer interface (BCI) technologies to unlock the mysteries of neuroplastic compensation after early brain injury.
+The goal of this research is to examine pre/post treatment modulations in neural networks and to explore development of personalized treatment avenues for kids and families affected by stroke to improve lifelong motor and cognitive function.

 Nicole Romanow